KNOW BEFORE

 On average, $1 USD = 4,000 COP (Colombian Pesos).

-Credit cards (especially Visa and Mastercard) are widely accepted.
+Credit cards (particularly Visa and Mastercard) are widely accepted and usually offer the best exchange rate.
 However, it's a good idea to carry some cash for smaller vendors, tips, and local markets.
 We recommend bringing the equivalent of $100–$200 USD in pesos for a few days' stay.

-The best way to get COP is by withdrawing from an ATM once you're in Colombia (i.e. Bancolombia) - rates are usually better than airport exchange booths.
-ATMs are easy to find and typically offer the most favorable exchange rates.
+The best way to get COP is by withdrawing from an ATM attached to a bank (i.e. Bancolombia) as rates are usually better than airport exchange booths.
 You can also check with your bank as you may be able to request Colombian pesos ahead of time.

 -